The Handmaid's Tale Introduction

-The Handmaid's Tale, a best-selling book first published in 1985, could have been marketed as a kind of sci-fi horror story.
-After all, it's a scary vision of a dystopian future, kind of like Brave New World, 1984, or even The Hunger Games.
+The Handmaid's Tale, a best-selling book first published in 1985, was marketed as a sci-fi horror story.
+After all, it takes place in a scary vision of a dystopian future, kind of like Brave New World, 1984, or even The Hunger Games.
 In this future, nearly all the women have become infertile, so the few who can still have babies have been rounded up, brainwashed, and assigned to powerful men in a twisted attempt to restore the human race.
-The Handmaid's Tale won author Margaret Atwood some seriously major awards, including the 1986 Los Angeles Times Best Fiction Award and the 1987 Arthur C. Clarke Award for Best Science Fiction, and a nomination for the Booker Prize.
-It's probably her most successful book.
-While The Handmaid's Tale has gotten tons of praise as a work of science fiction, Atwood has claimed that this book is actually something else.
+The Handmaid's Tale won author Margaret Atwood some seriously major awards, including the 1986 Los Angeles Times Best Fiction Award, the 1987 Arthur C. Clarke Award for Best Science Fiction, and a nomination for the Booker Prize.

+But while The Handmaid's Tale has gotten tons of praise as a work of science fiction, Atwood has claimed that this book is actually something else completely.
 She calls it "speculative" fiction instead, which has caused some problems with sci-fi fans.
 (For more on this, see "Genre.")